A Strategic Framework for Organisations Navigating Uncertainty

 • The problem statement

-• Three-layer framework overview
+• Three-layer framework

 • The Lookout Function in full